The Home Page

 immigrants can become naturalized citizens.
 Since "white" is defined as

 pure European ancestry, this effectively prevents immigrants from

-anywhere else (or immigrants of mixed-race ancestry) from becoming
+anywhere else (or immigrants of mixed race) from becoming naturalized

 And under the myth that Native-Americans are "citizens" of their